patricklam/plam.new-webpage/content/post/20210905-emerald-hours.md

 difficult: the [first train
 journey](https://nzhistory.govt.nz/first-direct-train-trip-between-wellington-and-auckland)
 was in August 1908, though the track wasn't actually quite finished yet.
+(See also video [The Silver Spike](https://www.youtube.com/watch?v=eYuh0dcphtc)).
 Regular services started in November 1908 shortly after the last spike was driven.
 Express train took 18 hours.
 Now 11h15, which has been fairly constant since 1968;
 someone documented the [history of the main trunk line](https://nzhistory.govt.nz/culture/main-trunk-line/rise-and-fall).